AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 ## Creating a project template {#creating-project-template}

-Since we will be primarily copying/configuring nodes we will use CRXDE Lite.
+Since we are primarily copying/configuring nodes we will use CRXDE Lite.
 In your local AEM instance open up [CRXDE Lite](http://localhost:4502/crx/de/index.jsp).

 1. Start by creating a new folder beneath `/apps/&lt;your-app-folder&gt;` named `projects`.
 Create another folder beneath that named `templates`.